-The hardest part about getting a wellness program off the ground is getting your employees motivated and willing to participate.
+The hardest part about getting a off the ground is getting your employees motivated and willing to participate.
 You can have the best ideas in the world but unless people are actively using your program, you won’t be able to reap the benefits that come with a healthier workforce, like lower health insurance premiums and less sick days.
 One of the best ways to encourage employees to join is through the use of incentives – as incentives motivate employees.

 What Are Incentives?